Senai Airport Mosque

 The Senai Airport Mosque (Masjid Lapangan Terbang Antarabangsa Senai) is a main mosque in Senai International Airport in Senai, Kulai District, Johor, Malaysia.
-It was opened in 2003.
-It is also used as an international mosque for tourist who arrived and depart from/to Senai Airport.
+It was built in 2003 and completed in 2010.
+It is also used as an international mosque for tourist who travel through Senai Airport.
 It is also a public mosque for Muslims from Kampung Maju Jaya and townships from Senai.